aprilspeight/workshops/_docs/Grambling/3-add-materials-textures.md

 ### Ground Material & Texture

 The code below creates a material and texture for the ground.
-Add this snippet after the code for the **ground**.
+Add this snippet after the code for the **Ground**.

 ```javascript
     groundMat = new BABYLON.StandardMaterial("groundMat", scene);